25prabhu10/notes/docs/Languages/Git/Git.md

 ## Tagging

-- Tag allows you to capture a reference point in your project history, such as release versions.
+- Tag allows you to capture a reference point in your project history, such as release versions

 - Tags allow making points in history as important

 - A **named reference** to a commit

-- An **annotated tag** (most common) contains additional information such as name, message, and email of the person who created the tag.
+- An **annotated tag** (most common) contains additional information such as name, message, and email of the person who created the tag

-- A **lightweight tag** points to just a commit hash.
+- A **lightweight tag** points to just a commit hash

 - Create a tag (lightweight):